onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 1/03_Pushing applications.md

 This short command initiates a series of processes that upload your code to Cloud Foundry, detect the language used, download the corresponding [buildpack](http://docs.cloudfoundry.org/buildpacks/) (we will go deeper into buildpacks further on), and run the necessary scripts and commands to get the libraries used in the application.

-To see your first application running, open a browser and navigate to the URL that Cloud Foundry assigned to it.
+To see your first application running, open a browser and navigate to the URL that Cloud Foundry has assigned to it.